-Robots today fulfill a variety of tasks.
+Robots in today's society fulfill a variety of tasks.
 Robots today perform labor tasks for humans.
 Robots are used in the automotive industry to assemble part, in space exploration to explore the surfaces of the moon or to repair space equipment.
-In the medical industry, robots perform surgery that may be too delicate for a surgeon's hand to do.
+In the medical industry, robots perform surgery that may be too delicate for a surgeons hand to do.
 Toy robots and electronic dog robots are used for fun or for robot enthusiast.
 Robots are used in manufacturing processes or jobs which are dangerous for humans.